jzmanu/siyuan-icon-tools/README.md

 # Function introduction

-The siyuan-title-icon-manager plugin is used to manage icons in the title bar.
+The siyuan-icon-tools plugin is used to manage icons in the title bar.
 Currently supported functions are as follows:
 - Support icon group selection, multiple selections, default selection.
 - Support mouse "right-click" on the icon to randomly fill the icon.
 - Modify the number of icon documents and outline linkage.